Introducing: The Calls

 BAND NAME: The Calls.

 WHAT DO YOU DO / PLAY?
-I’m the main songwriter and I do lead vocals and rhythm guitar, but dabble in a bit of keys as well.
+I’m the main songwriter.
+I sing and play guitar and dabble at a bit of piano and keyboards.

 HOW LONG HAVE YOU BEEN TOGETHER AS A BAND / PLAYING MUSIC?

 We’ve been playing together since 2015 and have gone on quite a journey sound wise in that time.
 We started off doing punky indie rock and have morphed into a funky, atmospheric, psychedelic sound and no doubt will evolve again.

 GIVE US THREE REASONS WHY WE SHOULD TRACK DOWN, LISTEN AND DISCOVER YOUR MUSIC?

 Because it’s new and new music needs support, now more than ever.
 You never know, we might be your new favourite band.

 You’ll be surprised at how varied our sound is.
 We’re not just your bog-standard indie band.
 We take influences from dub, rock, psychedelia, funk, shoegaze, dream pop, you name it.
 So, it’s a bit more eclectic than you’d expect.